HTTPArchive/almanac.httparchive.org/src/content/en/2019/caching.md

 *   Numerical values such as 0 or -1
 *   Values that would be valid in a `Cache-Control` header

-The largest source of invalid `Expires` headers is from assets served from a popular third party, in which a date/time uses the EST time zone, for example `Expires: Tue, 27 Apr 1971 19:44:06 EST`.
+The largest source of invalid `Expires` headers is from assets served from a popular third-party, in which a date/time uses the EST time zone, for example `Expires: Tue, 27 Apr 1971 19:44:06 EST`.

 ## Vary header